 This article discusses the different types of rugs that the robot vacuum struggles with and answers the ultimate question: Can Roomba go over rugs?

-What common problems do Roombas have with rugs?
+Three common problems that Roombas have with rugs

 Here are some of the Roomba on rugs conundrums that frustrate owners.